 Chiropractic techniques are highly effective in treating many of the causes of lower back pain and problems like sciatica.
-If you have severe or persistent pain in your lower back, Brian Yodice, DC, of Collaborative Chiropractic in White Plains, New York, can help.
+If you have severe or persistent pain in your lower back, Dr. Brian Yodice of Collaborative Chiropractic in White Plains, New York, can help.
 Dr. Yodice and his team deliver expert chiropractic adjustments and offer a range of other noninvasive treatments that could significantly reduce your discomfort.
 Call Collaborative Chiropractic to find out more or book an appointment online today.

 Some of the likely causes of lower back pain include: